Early music activities and learning strongly influence the future abilities of a person. Even in the womb, a child's experiences are critical.

 Introduce Music!

 From the time a child is an infant, they should be exposed to a variety of great music.
-Parents should sing and dance with their infants, this is the primary musical experience.
+Parents should sing and dance with their infants; this is the primary musical experience.

-For example, when my son was an infant, I would improvize new jazz melodies to nursery rhymes, which was a great form of ear training for him.
+For example, when my son was an infant, I would improvise new jazz melodies to nursery rhymes, which was a great form of ear training for him.
 My son, now 33 has a great musical ear.

 One's musical ear is strongly influenced by early influences.